Skip to content

 The short version.

 Shopware has been in the auto repair software space for decades.
-It runs the repair order workflow — estimates, parts, labor, inventory, accounting — with deep integrations to catalogs and labor guides.
+It runs the repair-order workflow.
+Estimates, parts, labor, inventory, accounting.
+With deep integrations to catalogs and labor guides.
 Many shops have built their operations around it.
+Pricing typically lands at $300–$500+/month, often with setup fees, and shops on it tell us the customer-facing layer feels frozen in 2010.
+The workflow that closes the RO is solid; the workflow that brings the customer back isn't.

 Which one should you pick?